 By Avelene Chuang, Diplomatic Fellow at PADF.
-She works with the Ministry of Foreign Affairs of Republic of China (Taiwan).
+She works with the Ministry of Foreign Affairs of Taiwan.
 Before joining PADF, she served as a desk officer on Thailand and Myanmar affairs at the ministry.
 At PADF, she is especially focused on supporting projects sponsored by Taiwan.

 A Guatemalan community is celebrating something that's made the whole community safer: a paved road and walkway.